Born: January 22, 1855, Walden, Vermont.

 Her family moved from Vermont to Vineland, New Jersey, and she spent most of her life in southern New Jersey.
 She and Frank moved to Oregon between 1910 and 1920.

-She had no sense of pitch, and could not carry a tune, but she had the gift of poetic rhythm, and wrote over 2,000 poems.
+She had no sense of pitch, and could not carry a tune, but had the gift of poetic rhythm, and wrote over 2,000 poems.

 She was not particularly robust in health, and had to take frequent rests while doing chores.
-At such times, she would sit in her favorite rocking chair, take up a notebook, and write poetry, often with a baby on her knee, or playing at her feet.
+At such times, she would sit in her favorite rocking chair, take up a notebook, and write poetry, often with a baby on her knee or playing at her feet.